Tamsin Stuart Art

 This one was fun.
 My festive furball flying through the air.
 Yeehah!

 Two Christmas creations done, two to go.
-I'm aiming for a snowy set of four to turn into greeting cards.
+My aim was a snowy set of four to turn into greeting cards.

 Polar Stroller